t6kke/BadmintonSkillCalculator/README.md

 - Build self service capability for someone else to work with their own tournaments, upload excel files or data and get status reports.
 Plan is to build separate web application that executes this code as needed.

-## For Learning

-I might also write this project, with potentially limited scope, in other languages for learing purpose.

 ## How to Use

 Python version that was used to develop the application: Python 3.10